Candidates set for last-ditch pitch to voters as crucial New Hampshire vote nears

 On MSNBC, Symone Sanders, a senior adviser to the Biden campaign, said he was not conceding New Hampshire.
 But, she added, his campaign believes the primary "should not and frankly will not be decided by simply, after simply Iowa or New Hampshire."

-As the big vote nears, Rep. Ann Kuster, D-N.H. and a top Buttigieg backer, said she's "never" seen so many voters undecided this close to ballots being cast.
+As the big vote nears, Rep. Ann Kuster, D-N.H., a top Buttigieg backer, told MSNBC she's "never" seen so many voters undecided this close to ballots being cast.

 "My first presidential, I was 16 years old," she said, adding that she was a delegate for 2004 Democratic presidential nominee John Kerry and worked on former President Barack Obama's campaign.
 "I have never seen the undecideds this high this late in the game."